 Localised Page Content – A sites content is more important than ever for search engines to understand what your pages are all about with Local SEO this is just as important.
 When you create the content for your sites pages, just with normal content creation you need to ensure that there is a natural mix of relevant content with references to your location and keywords.
 Ensure that the content is there for the user and only reference the location where it fits in naturally.

 Top Level Domains and WMT’s – A top Level Domain or TLD is the part of your sites URL that denotes the country or state the site is based.
 If you are looking to rank well within the UK then a .co.uk TLD would serve you better in many cases than a .com or .net TLD.
-You could also set your geographic target area in Google Webmaster Tools.
+You could also set your geographic target area in Google Search Console.
 This will act as a manual indicator to Google as to which country you are specifically targeting.
 This is only needed if you have a TLD like .com or .net where you could be targeting anywhere in the world.

 Local Business Profiles – A sites link profile is important no matter where you intend to target or what niche you want to target.
 It is important, like with all SEO that the links are as relevant and natural as possible.
 If you are looking to rank locally you should make sure that you complete the most relevant Local Profiles available to you.
 A few of these local profiles are;